 Practice should be divided into segments.
 You can begin with a warm-up, then individual skills, then group work, then special teams, an offensive period, a defensive period, and finally cool-down and conditioning.

 In this article we’ll focus on 3 drills for building fundamental skills in players 10 and under.
-(NOTE: If you’re looking for more practice ideas for youth football, make sure to check out my football coaching book.)
+(NOTE: If you’re looking for more practice ideas for beginners, make sure to check out our complete collection of football drills for kids)

 Purpose: This is similar to the children’s game “Simon Says” except you show the players how to move with a football.
 Much of football is seeing and reacting as the play develops.
 This drill will help players learn to read and react.